CatCan55/SudokuGrover/README.md

 The marker will mark the possible solutions with a phase change of -1.

+## Acknowledgments

+I thank the Erdős Institute's Quantum Computing Bootcamp, under which this program was created.

 The diffuser will amplify the probability of solutions that are possible.

 The outcome will be the solution in binary for the empty qubits, read right to left.